DaneCronin/Book-Search/README.md

   ## Installation
   *Steps required to install project and how to get application running*

-  Start by installing front and backend dependencies.
-While in this directory, run the following command: npm install or npm i
+  Start by installing front and backend dependencies from the command line in the root directory.
+While in this directory, run the following command:

+  npm install or npm i

   This should install the necessary node modules within the server and the client folders.